ContextLab/supereeg/README.md

 <h2>Requirements</h2>

 The toolbox is currently supported on Mac and Linux.
 It has not been tested on Windows (and we expect key functionality not to work properly on Windows systems).
+If using Windows, consider using Windows Subsystem for Linux or a Docker container.

 Dependencies:
 + python 2.7, 3.5+